Interviews with the Team

 Kevin is one of the sons of Blackley Construction founder Graeme Blackley.
-After working in the family business for the last 30 years, he is now co-owner with his wife Nicola Ross, and managing director of the company.
+After working in the family business for more than 30 years, he is now co-owner with his wife Nicola Ross, and managing director of the company.

 Kevin first began working for the family business in 1980, after completing a fitter and turner apprenticeship.
 Though he worked primarily as a repairman, keeping Blackley’s range of heavy machinery in operation, Kevin also spent time bulldozing and installing drainage for the company.

 Kevin took on the role of managing director in March 2014, and as part of his dedication and commitment to lead the company into the future, he took part in a management development program through The ICEHOUSE to build his business management skills.
 While he misses working out in the field with his team, Kevin is dedicated to ensuring that Blackley continues to succeed.
 His vision is for all of his team to have a clear focus and direction for the future.

 When not at work, Kevin enjoys spending time car rallying, which he has been involved in since the late 70’s.
 He continues to be passionate about rally cars and is still heavily involved.
 He enjoys getting involved with his sons in mini-stock racing and trail bike riding, and spending time with the rest of his family.

 Kane Wills: Works Supervisor

-Kane has been with Blackley Construction for almost ten years.
+Kane has been with Blackley Construction for more than ten years.
 He joined the company after a stint in the NZ Army where he learned a variety of transferable skills.
 These included field engineering, mine clearance, demolition, bridge work and vehicle search, along with high levels of discipline and motivation.
 All pretty handy things in civil and rural construction.

 When he started with Blackley’s, Kane was on the shovels labouring.
 He then moved on to become a foreman in the asphalt reinstatement team on civil and rural projects, including water mains, culverts and the Ultrafast Broadband rollout.